alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 **(2).** We testify that **there is none worthy of worship except Allah, and that Muhammad (ﷺ) is His slave and Messenger.[^1]**

-**(3).** We believe the Qur’an is [the Words of Allah](https://alsalafiyyah.github.io/the-quran-is-the-word-of-allah/), not created.
+**(3).** We believe the Qur’an is [the Words of Allah](https://alsalafiyyah.github.io/the-quran-is-the-word-of-allah/), and is not created.
 Whoever states that the Qur’an is created is a kafir (disbeliever).

 **(4).** We hold that the authentic Sunnah is revelation from Allah, and whether everything uttered by Prophet ﷺ is considered revelation.